Amontillado: Serving

 Amontillado is usually served slightly chilled and may be served either as an apéritif or as an accompaniment to food such as chicken or rabbit.
 Classically it was served with a fine, or thin, soup, such as a beef consommé.

 Storing

 Due to its oxidative aging and preparation, amontillado is more stable than fino and may be stored for a few years before opening.
 After opening, it can be kept for up to two months, if corked and refrigerated.

 In popular culture

-Amontillado is referenced in a short story by Edgar Allan Poe; The Cask of Amontillado in which Montresor seeks revenge against Fortunato by getting him drunk and inviting him into the catacombs beneath his palazzo under the promise of a bottle of Amontillado before bricking him into a cell.
+Amontillado is referenced in a short story by Edgar Allan Poe; The Cask of Amontillado in which Montresor obtains revenge against Fortunato by getting him drunk and inviting him into the catacombs beneath his palazzo under the promise of a bottle of Amontillado before bricking him into a cell.